 Shot Down Over Belgium

-Ireland’s neutrality would not have saved us from invasion had Germany prevailed during the summer of 1940 and Britain with substantial troops in Northern Ireland had agreed a plan with De Valera’s Government to counter-attack in support of the Irish Army.
+Ireland’s neutrality would not have saved us from invasion had Germany prevailed during the summer of 1940.
+Fearing invasion by Germany in such circumstances, De Valera’s Government had already agreed on a plan with Churchill that Britain’s substantial army based in Northern Ireland, would counter-attack across the border in support of the Irish Army.

 William Edward Palmer died on 12 May 1940 as the RAF tried to slow the German advance through Belgium.